-Our selling and marketing expenses primarily consist of compensation for our sales and marketing personnel and promotional and marketing expenses.
+Our selling and marketing expenses primarily consist of promotional and marketing expenses and compensation for our sales and marketing personnel.
 We expect to incur higher selling and marketing expenses as a result of efforts on our diversified mobile and PC applications distribution and operation, increased compensation for our sales and marketing personnel and our intensified marketing and brand promotion efforts.

-Our general and administrative expenses primarily consist of salaries and benefits for our general and administrative personnel and fees and expenses for legal, accounting and other professional services.
+Our general and administrative expenses consist primarily of salaries and benefits for our general and administrative personnel and fees and expenses for legal, accounting and other professional services.